Ending Finished Goods Inventory

 Any savings obtained by dealing a larger volume will not increase profits if production exceeds consumer demand or the ability of the sales staffs to sell the products.

-How to Calculate Ending Finished Goods Inventory for a Manufacturing Company
+How to Calculate Ending Finished Goods Inventory Budget for a Manufacturing Company

 Calculating the finished goods inventory for a manufacturing company requires the use of simple mathematical formulas.
 It requires the company’s inventory and production records to complete.
 In essence, your finished goods is the number of goods that you have at the beginning of the period, plus any added manufactured goods throughout the period, minus the manufacturing costs of any goods sold during that period.